Structure of the programme

 Rotterdam School of Management, Erasmus University (RSM) offers scholarships to prospective students from non-EEA countries who are not entitled to pay the EEA tuition fee, provided their grades are considered ‘excellent’.

 Besides scholarships awarded by RSM, there are also scholarships awarded by the Dutch government or other organisations that are available if you meet certain criteria such as nationality, age, etc We have listed one of them below but we encourage you to use resources such as Grantfinder or the Scholarship Portal to find additional scholarships.

 - Contact the Ministry for Higher Education in your home country to see whether there are scholarship options.

 You will need a budget each year to cover your living expenses, your study materials and, if applicable, residence permit and health insurance.
 This is in addition to paying your tuition fee.
 How much money you will actually need also depends on your life style.
 The costs for housing, for example, may differ considerably.
 Also, if you plan to travel during your stay, you will obviously need more money.

-For a reasonable standard of living in the Netherlands, you should have an income of at least €1,000,- per month or € 12,000 per year* (excluding the tuition fee).
+For a reasonable standard of living in the Netherlands, you should have an income of between €1,000-€1,600 per month depending on your lifestyle.
 Further information about the costs of living in the Netherlands and related subjects can be found on this website.
-Here is an example of monthly expenditures:
+Below is an example of monthly expenditures:

 |Furnished accommodation, including gas and electricity||€ 500-900|